CORPORATE GOVERNANCE GUIDELINES

 I. Policies on Business Ethics and Conduct

-1. The Board adopts a Code of Conduct applicable to all directors, officers and employees and makes it available to the public.
-The Code of Conduct also complies with the provision of Item 406 of Regulation S-K that requires a code of ethics applicable to the principal executive, financial and accounting officers which includes such standards as are reasonably necessary to promote the ethical handling of conflicts of interest, full and fair disclosure, and compliance with laws, rules and regulations.
-9
+1. The Board has adopted a Code of Conduct applicable to all directors, officers and employees and makes it available to the public.
+The Code of Conduct also complies with the provision of Item 406 of Regulation S-K that requires a code of ethics applicable to the principal executive, financial and accounting officers which includes such standards as are reasonably necessary to promote the ethical handling of conflicts of interest, full and fair disclosure, and compliance with laws, rules and regulations.9

-2. The Chief Executive Officer, Chief Financial Officer and all senior financial personnel, are required to abide by our Code of Ethics to ensure that a climate of ethical, law-abiding, fair and honest conduct exists throughout our organization.
+2. The Chief Executive Officer, Chief Financial Officer and all senior financial personnel are required to abide by our Code of Conduct to ensure that a climate of ethical, law-abiding, fair and honest conduct exists throughout our organization.

-4. At any time, for any reason, employees who wish to maintain anonymity and report any actual or potential violation of this Policy or other ethics issues (including any concerns about accounting, internal accounting controls or auditing matters), may call NAVEX Global at the phone number(s) below.
-NAVEX Global is not staffed by personnel affiliated with the Company and is the independent hotline service retained by the Company to handle any anonymous calls regarding compliance issues.
+4. At any time, for any reason, employees who wish to maintain anonymity and report any actual or potential violation of this Policy or other ethics issues (including any concerns about accounting, internal accounting controls or auditing matters), may call the Network, Inc. at the phone number(s) below.
+The Network, Inc. is not staffed by personnel affiliated with the Company and is the independent hotline service retained by the Company to handle any anonymous calls regarding compliance issues.

 |Location||First Stage Phone Number 10||Second Stage Phone Number 10|